YeabinMoonEcon/starter-hugo-academic3/content/post/getting-started3/index.md

 ---
-title: Examining the Relationship between Cognition and Response Behavior in Health Retirement Survey
+title: Characterizing Survey Response: Estimating Cognitive Proxy
 #subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines